 Next stop, we went to the Batuan Temple which was about 3 km away.
 Since I was wearing a short, I had to put on a Sarong which I got from the entrance; it’s free of charge.

 For lunch, he took us to Lakeview Restaurant Kintamani.
-The restaurant located at the top of a hill overlooking Lake Danu & Mount Batur.
+The restaurant was located at the top of a hill overlooking Lake Danu & Mount Batur.

 The lunch was in a buffet style with a variety of choices from Asian to Western.
 On our way back, we stopped at the roadside for a while to look at the view of the famous terraced rice paddies before resuming our tour to Bali Paulina Coffee Plantations.

 At the plantation, we learned the process of making Coffee Luwak too.
-According to them, these Civet cats digested the coffee beans and then they will collect the feces, separate the beans, wash, dry, pound to remove the skin, sort and finally roast it.
+According to them, these Civet cats digested the coffee beans and then they will collect the faeces, separate the beans, wash, dry, pound to remove the skin, sort and finally roast it.

-We tried eight regular types of their coffees for free of charge and also paid for IDR 50,000 for a glass of their famous Coffee Luwak.
+We tried eight regular types of their coffees for free of charge and also paid IDR 50,000 for a glass of their famous Coffee Luwak.

 On Christmas Day, we went to Petitenget Bar & Restaurant for breakfast and walked along Seminyak beach, after that, we went to Potato Head Beach Club for a few drinks.